RyanDimitriRamos/RyanDimitriRamos/README.md

 - 👋 Hi, my name is Ryan Dimitri Ramos.
-I prefer to go by Dimitri
+I prefer to go by Dimitri.
 - 👀 I’m interested in comic books and photography.
 <!---
 RyanDimitriRamos/RyanDimitriRamos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.